Year-End State and Local Tax Planning

 In the aftermath of Wayfair, the Multistate Tax Commission (MTC) has targeted one of the remaining legal barriers that businesses have to shield themselves from state assertions of income tax economic nexus – P.L.
 86-272.

-AMTC’s guide provides examples of when the use of an interactive website will tarnish P.L.
-86-272 protection, which activities include:
+The MTC’s Guide provides examples of when the use of an interactive website will exceed P.L.
+86-272 Protection, including:

 • Providing post-sale customer assistance via an electronic chat or website email